Students may be eligible for jobs through Manhattan College.

 Student Job Listings

 The following jobs are available for eligible students.
-You MUST have authorization from the Office of Financial Aid Administration before applying to any job.

 Federal Work-Study Jobs